Troubleshoot Kerberos Server Integration Errors

-If testing a username and password from the Security Providers page provides no errors but the user cannot log in to BeyondTrust using those same credentials, please check that at least one of the following sets of criteria is met.
+If a user cannot log into BeyondTrust using valid credentials, please check that at least one of the following sets of criteria is met.

 - The user has been expressly added to an existing group policy.

 - A default group policy has been set for the security provider configuration created to access the server against which the user is authenticating.

 - The user is a member of a group that has been expressly added to an existing group policy, and both user authentication and group lookup are configured and linked.

 - A 6ca error is a default response signifying that the B Series Appliance has not heard back from the DNS server.
 It may occur when attempting to log into the access consoleaccess console.